-- Apply effective communication skills in a business environment. - Assess the impact of culture and diversity on business practices. - Assess the ethical implications of business decisions and actions. - Apply business theories, models, and concepts to guide analysis of problems and situations. - Use technology to gather and analyze information. - Utilize data driven analysis in making business decisions. - Analyze the impact of global forces on business practices.
+- Apply effective communication skills in a business environment. - Conduct results oriented and academic research to analyze practical contract management problems and issues. - Assess the ethical implications of contract decisions and actions. - Apply contract management systems, models, and concepts to guide analysis of problems and situations. - Use technology to gather and analyze data and information. - Utilize data driven analysis in making contracting decisions.